Skip to content

 Eligible

-Good fit if you are a non-EU remote worker or freelancer paid by a foreign employer or your own foreign company, you can show the monthly income (or savings), and you want one focused, low-tax year by the Adriatic.
+Good fit if you are a non-EU remote worker or freelancer paid by a foreign employer or your own foreign company, you can show the monthly income (or savings), and you want one focused, low-tax stretch by the Adriatic.

 Depends

 Think twice if you want to settle for good, work for a Croatian client, or count on renewing year after year.
-The permit caps out at twelve months and was never built for back-to-back stays.
+The permit caps out at eighteen months and was never built for back-to-back stays.

 Voymo gives general information to help you organise your move.
 It is not legal, tax, or immigration advice, always confirm with an official source or a qualified professional before you act.